pnp/blog/content/office-add-ins-community-call/2022-07-13/index.md

 **Thank you for the PowerPoint preview APIs and the progress being made there!
 Are there plans to continue extending the functionality such that eventually everything on a slide can be read and updated?**

-We encourage the users to try and test the current preview APIs and provide us the feedbacks.
-If the users have specific requirements other than those listed in the preview, they need to go to where to submit office proposal - Search (aka.ms) to submit new proposals.
+We encourage you to try and test the current preview APIs and provide us with your feedback.
+If you have specific requirements other than those listed in the preview, please submit your request at https://aka.ms/m365dev-suggestions.

 **Any plans to support the onSelectionChanged event in the Outlook Javascript Add-in APIs?
 In our Word and Excel Add-ins we have buttons that dynamically update according to user selection, but we can't do this in Outlook yet.**